Perspective | Banning the shift might not fix baseball’s problems, but it’s worth an experiment

 Over the past several years, baseball fans have increasingly been subjected to discourse about the “three true outcomes” — home runs, walks and strikeouts, plays on which the defense does not participate.
 Debate whether swinging for the fences and shrugging off strikeouts is a smart approach all you want.
 The reality is the three true outcomes are here in record numbers, and they’re minimizing the opportunities for excitement.

 Take 2005, when the Nationals played their first season in Washington.
-That year, 27.3 percent of plate appearances leaguewide ended in a home run, walk or strikeout — the low rate for this century.
-Since then, that collective rate has risen steadily, if not quite annually, to a whopping 36.2 percent last year.
-That’s right: More than one in three plate appearances ended without a defensive player being involved in the outcome, other than a catcher hanging onto strike three.
+That year, 27.3 percent of major league plate appearances ended in a home run, walk or strikeout — the low rate for this century.
+Since then, that collective rate has risen steadily, if not quite annually, to a whopping 36.1 percent last year.
+That’s right: More than one in three plate appearances ended without a defensive player being involved in the outcome, other than a catcher hanging on to strike three.
 That’s just not enough action.

 The shift hasn’t encouraged many players to shoot the ball the opposite way — a task made more difficult when pitchers pitch to the shift by pounding hitters inside.
 Rather, the shift has encouraged players to focus on raising their launch angles and trying to beat it with brute strength rather than finesse and strategy.
 That, in turn, has an impact on what kind of hitter front offices tend to value: power hitters.